rdbo/libmem/docs/api/c/LM_PatternScanEx.md

 - pproc: pointer to a valid process which will be searched.
 - pattern: the bytes to search for (it is common practice to leave unknown bytes as 0).
 - mask: a mask filter to apply to the pattern.
 Use 'x' for a known byte and '?' for an unknown byte.
-Example: "xxxx???x?xxx".
+Example: `"xxxx???x?xxx"`.
 - addr: the address to start the scan from.
 - scansize: the maximum size of the scan, in bytes.